How to set up a quality assurance framework for your call center

 While you have to start somewhere with a QA framework, this one is less than ideal because it’s difficult to turn metrics from the data you’re collecting into actionable insights.

 Call centers that use operational frameworks may not have the resources or time to fully analyze the data they collect to improve.
 This results in less meaningful QA with plenty of missed growth opportunities.
 As a call center evolves, a tactical QA framework can help give better customer insights.

-Tactical call center QA framework
+Tactical call center quality assurance framework

 As your call center scales and evolves, the QA framework should evolve too.
 To go beyond daily customer service goals and set tailored, medium-term goals, adopt a tactical QA framework.